What to Expect at New Creation: Our Anglican Heritage of Worship

 Why are pastors wearing robes?

 The liturgical vestments worn by priests (presbyters), deacons, and lay people who assist in worship, have evolved since the earliest days of the Church.
 Even though priests of the Old Testament wore vestments in their liturgical rites, the “Christian” vestments are not really adaptations of them; rather, the vestments of the Christians developed from the dress of the Graeco-Roman world.
 But they’re also biblical!
 Revelation mentions Christians clothed in white robes as they participate in the worship of heaven (Revelation 6:11, 7:9, 13, 14)

 The alb (“white”) is a white robe.
 Its spiritual purpose is to remind the Priest (and all Christians present) of the grace of baptism and salvation.
-The alb signifies the Christian’s freedom from sin, purity of new life, and Christian dignity.
-It also reminds the congregation of their baptism and cleansing from sin.
+The alb signifies the Christian’s freedom from sin, purity of new life, and dignity.

 The stole is a long cloth that is worn around the neck like a scarf.
 Deacons wear the stole over one shoulder and Priests wear the stole over both.
 The stole, like a towel, is a reminder that the clergy are servants of Christ and the Church.